DSPatil08/culina-share2/README.md

-# Culina Share Web Application for Perist Ventures
+# Culina Share Web Application

 A recipe discovering and saving application for various cuisines.